 Supplements and dosage of Evening primrose oil

 Dosage recommendations vary.
-If you want to try taking an Evening primrose oil supplement for its potential effects, studies suggest you should start with a dosage of 500-mg EPO capsules three times daily.
-For PMS, take 6 to 12 capsules (500 mg to 6,000 mg) one to four times daily for up to 10 months.
-Start with the smallest dose possible, and increase as needed to relieve symptoms.
+If you really want to try consuming an Evening primrose oil supplement for its potential effects, studies suggest you should start with a dosage of 500-mg EPO capsules three times daily.
+For premenstrual syndrome (PMS), take a dose of 6 to 12 capsules (500 mg to 6,000 mg) one to four times daily for up to 10 months.
+Start taking with the smallest dose of evening primrose oil possibly, and increase as needed to relieve symptoms.

 Side effects and risks

-Evening primrose oil is generally considered safe for most people to use in the short term.
+Evening primrose oil is generally considered safe for most people to use short term.
 The safety of long-term use hasn’t been determined.
 Side effects of Evening primrose oil are usually mild and may include upset stomach, stomach pain, headache, soft stools.
-Taking the least amount possible may help prevent side effects.
+Consuming the least amount of Evening primrose oil possibly may help prevent side effects.
 In rare cases, Evening primrose oil may cause an allergic reaction.
-Some symptoms of allergic reactions are inflammation of the hands and feet, rash, difficulty breathing, wheezing.
+Some symptoms of an allergic reaction are inflammation of the hands and feet, rash, difficulty breathing, wheezing.
 If you take blood thinners, Evening primrose oil may increase bleeding.
 Evening primrose oil may lower blood pressure, so don’t take it if you take medications that lower blood pressure or blood thinners.
-There’s not enough research on Evening primrose oil to determine its safety for use during pregnancy or breastfeeding and can’t be recommended.
+There is no proper evidence on Evening primrose oil to determine its safety for use during pregnancy or breastfeeding and can’t be recommended.

 Now don't worry about where to find the product.
 We did the survey for you and here are the details.